Search by keyword or browse our list of services.

 No one is at fault when a baby dies of SIDS.
 It can't be predicted or completely prevented.
 A baby's death is not considered a case of SIDS when a specific cause is found, such as carbon monoxide poisoning.
 SIDS is considered the cause of a baby's death only when the death remains unexplained, even after a thorough review.

 SIDS is also known as sudden unexpected infant death (SUID).

-Placing babies on their backs when putting them down to sleep reduces the risk of SIDS.
+Until the first birthday, placing babies on their backs when putting them down to sleep reduces the risk of SIDS.

 To learn more, visit Healthwise.org